 The MSC Armonia sails 15-day cruises to the western Caribbean from Havana, with ports of call in the Cayman Islands, Mexico, Honduras, Belize, and Jamaica.
 The Armonia spends two nights at the dock in Havana at the beginning of the cruise and one day at Isla de la Juventud, Cuba, before returning to Havana.

-Pearl Seas Cruises begins sailing 8-day and 10-day cruises to Cuba from Miami/Fort Lauderdale in October 2016.
-Both the 10-day, 11-night Cuba Cultural Voyage and the 8-day, 7-night Cuba Cultural Voyage are on the 206-passenger Pearl Mist, which was just launched in 2014.
+Pearl Seas Cruises began sailing 8-day and 10-day cruises to Cuba from Miami/Fort Lauderdale in October 2016.
+Both the 10-day, 11-night Cuba Cultural Voyage and the 8-day, 7-night Cuba Cultural Voyage are on the 206-passenger Pearl Mist, which launched in 2014.

 Like the other Cuba cruise ships, the Pearl Mist uses a people-to-people cultural program for its guests, which provides them an opportunity to learn about the heritage, history, culture, and people of Cuba through onboard lectures, shore experiences, and meeting local residents.